-- Active surveillance activities are ongoing, including active case search at community and health facility levels, real-time investigation of suspected cases and alerts, and collection of specimens for laboratory confirmation and/or exclusion. - Rigorous contact tracing activities continue in all areas.
-If no new cases are reported, the last contacts of the known confirmed or probable cases will complete follow-up on 27 June 2018. - The Ministry of Health, with the support of WHO, CDC, Epicentre and other partners, continue to maintain an up-to-date EVD outbreak database, including line lists, contact lists, etc.
+- Active surveillance activities are ongoing, including active case search at community and health facility levels, real-time investigation of suspected cases and alerts, collection of specimens for laboratory confirmation and/or exclusion, and contact tracing. - The Ministry of Health, with the support of WHO, CDC, Epicentre and other partners, continue to maintain an up-to-date EVD outbreak database, including line lists, contact lists, etc.